NehaCT704/vsd-soc-design-and-planning/README.md

 ## Key Learnings

--Understood how a chip moves from RTL to a manufacturable GDSII using a fully open-source toolchain

--Got hands-on with synthesis, floorplanning, placement, and custom cell integration for the picorv32a RISC-V core
+- Gained hands-on experience with the complete RTL-to-GDSII flow using open-source tools
+- Understood how OpenLANE automates each stage from synthesis to routing

--Learned to characterise custom standard cells using Magic and ngspice
+- Learned to design and characterise a custom inverter cell using Magic and ngspice

--Gained practical exposure to STA concepts — setup/hold slack, OCV, CRPR
+- Got practical exposure to floorplanning, placement, and power grid concepts
+- Understood timing analysis fundamentals

 ## Acknowledgements